All Episodes

 They know they can be beaten up.

-They know they can even be killed.
+They know they could even be killed.

 What is this where women are, oh, we must be protected against even our own foolish choices.

-It's up to men to dot dot.
+It's up to men to, dot, dot, dot.

-Camille Polya, she says, This is ridiculous.
+Camille Paglia, she says, this is ridiculous.

-Do you you get her point here?
+Do you get her point here?

-Liberation from authority figures, liberation From protection, liberation from the notion that women needed to be coddled and protected, defended, and all that.
+Liberation from authority figures, liberation from protection, liberation from the notion that women needed to be coddled and protected, defended, and all that.

-That's what life is.
+It's what life is.

 They didn't want authority figures protecting them.